harishravi121/Humanoidchatspeakbotlang/README.md

 Wouldn't it be great to keep a chatgpt speaking bot in a museum lol?

 Some day a cheap caretaker would be awesome !!

+The human time delay games are our best friends in codes..